TJ231IT/Active-Directory-Project/README.md

 Once this was done, I was finally able to sign into the James Bond user on the Test Machine.
 ![Screenshot 2025-06-16 153332](https://github.com/user-attachments/assets/467e4539-503d-4ee4-815b-aacc8c7d7381)

-Now that I had worked in the ACtive Directory on the Domain Controller Machine, and created a new User for the Test Machine, it was time to download Splunk onto Ubuntu and monitor the traffic on our devices.
+Now that I had worked in the Active Directory on the Domain Controller Machine, and created a new user for the Test Machine, it was time to download Splunk onto Ubuntu and monitor the traffic on the devices.

 To start, I needed to update and upgrade my Ubuntu.
 ![Screenshot 2025-06-16 154341](https://github.com/user-attachments/assets/bad81921-d6e7-417e-9e27-84eed0a01ed3)